Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 PROGRAM OUT:     plzAsKTPdyqQ
 ```

 Success!
-It was about 1 a.m. so I happily jotted down my newst code and went to bed.
+At this point it was about 1 a.m.
+I happily jotted down my newst code and went to bed.

 ```
 "You didn't think it would be that easy, did you?"